 - Maximum number of players per coach

 Our primary goal is to ensure that Port Moody Soccer provides an inclusive, community-minded safe environment for our youth and adults to play soccer.

 BC Soccer, ViaSport, Soccer Canada & the B.C.
 Government Return To Play Plan

-The provincial health authorities and BC Soccer have been working together via an organization called ViaSport to determine what a return to play for soccer would look like.
-ViaSport BC is a non-profit society that acts as an agent for the Ministry to enable the growth, governance, and stewardship of amateur sport in B.C. (all sports, not just soccer so that there is a level of consistency over all sports organizations); and they have released their ViaSport Return to Sport Guidelines.
-Soccer Canada has also created a set of guidelines and provided information and resources to each of the provincial soccer entities to create a unified set of expectations across the country.
+The provincial health authorities and BC Soccer have been collaborating via an organization called ViaSport.
+ViaSport is a non-profit society that acts as an agent for the BC Ministry of Health to enable the growth, governance, and stewardship of amateur sport in British Columbia, and they have recently released their Return to Sport Guidelines.
+Canada Soccer has also created a set of guidelines and provided information and resources to each of the provincial soccer entities to create a unified set of expectations across the country.

-Port Moody Soccer’s Return To Play Plan – Click Here
+Port Moody Soccer’s Return To Play Plan

 PMSC is eager to see our members back playing the game they love as soon as possible.
 In order to maximize safety coupled with soccer experience, we are taking direction from sport and health authorities to form our specific return to play protocols.
 We must take a cautious approach to ensure that Return to Play - Phase 1 is implemented in an organized safe manner for all involved.
 This must align with both Provincial Health, BC Soccer, and the Canadian Soccer Association guidelines.
 For further details related to our return to play plan, please click here.